FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

 As you can see, the alert was triggered because our custom rule examines the `originalFileName`.

-## Set Up Shuffle SOAR Integration
+## Set Up Shuffle

-This is the final part of our project, where we will implement the Shuffle SOAR configuration and finalize the overall setup.
+This is the final part of our project, where we will implement the Shuffle configuration and finalize the overall setup.
 Let’s get started!

 ### Create an Account on Shuffle